mcguirepatr/SDGVM/README.md

 ### How do I get set up? ###

-* Summary of set up - read included files in `documentation` directory `input.doc` (up to date, describes how to run model), `projects.docx` (up to date, helps set up ensembles and HPC runs), and `sdgvm.doc` (somewhat out of date, but describes core model science).
+* Summary of set up - read included files in `documentation` directory `input.doc` (describes how to run model), `projects.docx` (helps set up ensembles and HPC runs), and `sdgvm.doc` (somewhat out of date, but describes core model science).
+For running on the JASMIN supercomputer, look at `README.txt` in the `TRENDYv13_v11c` directory.
 * Configuration - run `make clean` then `make` -- requires gfortran
-* Dependencies - FORTRAN compiler (gfortran), some R dependencies for post-processing (inc. netcdf libraries if TRENDY output required)
+* Dependencies - FORTRAN compiler (gfortran), some R dependencies for post-processing (inc. netcdf libraries if TRENDY input/output required)
 * Database configuration - need met data sets etc, comes separately, not included
 * How to run tests - comes with none